somenath203/marketing-content-generator/README.md

 # Marketing Content Generator

 This repository contains a Streamlit-based application designed to generate marketing content.
-The application uses **Langchain** and **Open Source Meta's Llama-3-8B-Instruct** to create engaging and relevant marketing copy based on user input and the content type.
+The application uses **Langchain** and **Open Source Meta's Llama-3-8B-Instruct Large language Model** to create engaging and relevant marketing copy based on user input and the content type.

 # Deployed URL